Andrei Agius

-Andrei Agius (born 12 August 1986) is a Maltese footballer who plays as a central defender for Hibernians.
+Andrei Agius (born 12 August 1986) is a Maltese footballer who is currently employed as head coach at Hibernians.

 Club career

 Early career

 Agius began his career with Santa Lucija, his hometown club, before joining the youth nursery of Sliema Wanderers, the most decorated club in Maltese football.

 In July 2003, Agius was part of the Sliema Wanderers under-16 squad that participated in the Nikola Kotkov Tournament, organised by the Academy Lokomotiv 101.

 On 19 December 2003, aged only 17, Agius, who started out as a midfielder, made his senior debut for Sliema Wanderers in a Premier League match against Floriana but his determination to pursue a professional career meant that, just weeks after his first senior appearance, the then teenage defender left for his first overseas challenge.

 Serbia and Montenegro

 Agius headed to Serbia and Montenegro to join first-division club Zemun on an initial six-month contract but played mostly for Zemun's youth team, scoring two goals in the process.